AllyT-MS/south-coast-summit-sci/README.md

 ## Challenge 6 - Identity Governance

-**Scenario goal:** Configure access reveiws on all guest users in the tenants to ensure no guests have extended access to resources when they no longer need them.
+**Scenario goal:** Configure access reviews on all guest users in the tenants to ensure no guests have extended access to resources when they no longer need them.
 Create an access package to allow internal users to request access to a set of Teams with an audited approval process.

 ### General